Joao-Marcionilo/finances/README.md

 # Finances

-Module with CRUD using SQL Server and a FastAPI local server for testing it
+Package with CRUD using SQL Server and a FastAPI local server for testing it

 ## Installation

-Terminal
+You can install it using pip:

 ```
-pip install -i https://test.pypi.org/simple/ joao-marcionilo-finances==0.0.2
+py -m pip install joao_marcionilo_finances
 ```

-## Example
+## Try it out

-You can test the API running the following code
+You can test the package with a local API running the following code

 ```
-from joao-marcionilo-finances import server
+from joao_marcionilo_finances import server

 server.run()
 ```